BitcoinUnlimited/BitcoinUnlimited/doc/bu-parallel-validation.md

 the script threads which prevents them from completing their verification, followed by issuing a `Quit` message to the blockvalidation threads.
 Also, if one block has finished and has advanced the tip, the other concurrent threads may see that the tip has advanced and will exit their validation threads.

-2e) Temp view cache:  Each processing thread has it's own temporary view of the UTXO which it can use to pre-validate the inputs and ensure that the block is valid (as each input is checked the UTXO must be updated before the next input can be checked because often the current input depends on some previous output in the same block).
+2e) Temp view cache:  Each processing thread has its own temporary view of the UTXO which it can use to pre-validate the inputs and ensure that the block is valid (as each input is checked the UTXO must be updated before the next input can be checked because often the current input depends on some previous output in the same block).
 When and if a processing thread wins the validation race it will flush it's temporary and now updated view of the UTXO to the base view (in memory UTXO cache).
 This is key to having several threads of